 - Automatic updates: Performing manual organization-wide software updates can take up a lot of valuable IT staff time.
 Nevertheless, with cloud computing, service providers usually refresh & update systems with the latest technology to provide organizations with the latest software versions, the latest servers & upgraded processing power.

 The benefits of working on the cloud are numerous.
 However, there are some drawbacks that businesses should be aware of before switching to the cloud.
-5 drawbacks are:
+The top 5 drawbacks are listed below:

 - Downtime: Because cloud computing solutions are fully reliant on the internet, organizations cannot access data or apps hosted in the cloud without an active internet connection.
 In 2020, Google experienced three significant disruptions that impacted the bulk of its services and users around the world.

-- Vendor lock-in: A fundamental challenge in cloud computing is migrating a company’s workloads and services from one cloud provider to another.
+- Vendor lock-in: A fundamental challenge in computing is migrating a company’s workloads and services from one cloud provider to another.
 Compatibility and integration challenges may arise due to differences in cloud environments.
-It’s possible that if the transfer isn’t handled appropriately, an organization’s essential data will be exposed.

 - Security: The security of a company’s sensitive data stored in the cloud is one of the primary issues.
 However, cloud service providers implement advanced security measures, storing important data on remote servers that are wholly owned and operated by a 3rd party always opens up security risks.
 When a company adopts a cloud computing model, the cloud vendor and the user share responsibility for IT security.
 As a result, each partner is in charge of the assets, processes, and functions that they have control over.